 There is a commitment by the organisation to ensure any Māori residents flourish and thrive in an environment that enables good health and wellbeing.
 The cultural responsiveness policy and associated documents reviewed provide guidelines for the provision of culturally safe services for Māori residents.
 Staff have attended Te Tiriti o Waitangi training and completed competencies following training.
-On the day of audit, there were no residents who identified themselves as Māori.
-A Māori health plan has been developed with input from cultural advisers and has been signed off by Te Whatu Ora- Health New Zealand, Te Pae Hauora a Ruahine o Tararua MidCentral.
+On the day of audit, there were residents who identified themselves as Māori.
+A Māori health plan developed with input from cultural advisers is in place.